marcoparello/CTF-Writeups/wani-CTF-2024/Pwnable/nc.md

 nc chal-lz56g6.wanictf.org 9003
 ```

-which connects to the server.
+Which connects to the server.
 When the same prompt comes up, I enter 10, which results in:

 ![](../images/nc-part-7.png)